-WCCUSD's Strategic Planning process was collaborative and deliberate.
-Over the course of 10 months, the process set a new standard for comprehensive community engagement, bringing to the table stakeholders who collectively could provide a 360° perspective of the District and its possibilities.
+WCCUSD's strategic planning process was collaborative and deliberate.
+Over the course of 10 months, the process set a new standard for comprehensive community engagement, bringing to the table stakeholders who collectively could provide a 360° perspective of the school district and its possibilities.
 Those insightful and passionate perspectives, along with best practices from around the country, formed the backbone of the 2013-2018 WCCUSD Strategic Plan.

-The Strategic Planning process was overseen by a five-person Advisory Committee comprised of two School Board members, the Superintendent, the Associate Superintendent, and a representative from Chevron Corporation, the funder for the project.
-A 20-person Steering Committee was formed to drive the Strategic Plan and to provide insight and feedback at key milestones throughout the process.
-Steering Committee members represented many of WCCUSD's vital partners and stakeholders: District leaders; teachers; principals; parents; United Teachers of Richmond; Public Employees Local 1; Mechanics Bank; San Francisco State University; Richmond Community Foundation; Building Blocks for Kids; Chevron Corporation; Faithworks; NAACP; Irene Scully Foundation; Contra Costa College; California Office to Reform Education (CORE); Lawrence Berkeley National Laboratory; and City of Richmond.
-Two consulting firms - Third Plateau Social Impact Strategies and Capitol Impact - teamed to facilitate the Strategic Planning process, synthesize the findings, and author the final document.
+The strategic planning process was overseen by a five-person Advisory Committee comprised of two School Board members, the Superintendent, the Associate Superintendent, and a representative from Chevron Corporation, the funder for the project.
+A 20-person Steering Committee was formed to drive the strategic plan and to provide insight and feedback at key milestones throughout the process.
+Steering Committee members represented many of WCCUSD's vital partners and stakeholders: district leaders; teachers; principals; United Teachers of Richmond; Public Employees Local 1; Mechanics Bank; San Francisco State University; Richmond Community Foundation; Building Blocks for Kids; Chevron Corporation; Faithworks; NAACP; Irene Scully Foundation; Contra Costa College; California Office to Reform Education (CORE); Lawrence Berkeley National Laboratory; and City of Richmond.
+Two consulting firms - Third Plateau Social Impact Strategies and Capitol Impact - teamed to facilitate the strategic planning process, synthesize the findings, and author the final document.

-The Strategic Planning process consisted of five distinct, sequential phases:
+The strategic planning process consisted of five distinct, sequential phases:

-- 1. Fact Finding a review of the District's former strategic documents and data to develop a deeper understanding of the District's history and past performance. - 2.
-Community Engagement (A) a comprehensive bilingual outreach effort that saw 2,104 individuals take part through a series of six community town halls (one for each high school family), one teacher and administrator town hall, one classified employee town hall, 45 one-on-one interviews, 30 specialized focus groups, an online survey for teachers and administrators, a separate online survey for the general public, and a series of student discussions and interviews. - 3.
-Analysis, Synthesis, and Drafting an in-depth review of the Phase 1 and Phase 2 findings to identify the common themes, critical hurdles, and promising opportunities facing the District, brought together into an initial draft. - 4.
-Community Engagement (B) a second round of stakeholder feedback based on the draft created in Phase 3, inviting stakeholders to voice their opinions during two community town halls, one teacher and administrator town hall, a focus group of local elected officials, a handful of one-on-one interviews, and an online forum. - 5.
-Finalization and Board Approval a second (final) round of incorporating stakeholder feedback to create the finalized Strategic Plan, which was presented to the Board for approval and implementation.
+- 1. Fact Finding a review of the district's former strategic documents and data to develop a deeper understanding of the district's history and past performance. - 2.
+Community Engagement (A) a comprehensive bilingual outreach effort that saw 2,104 individuals take part through a series of six community town halls (one for each high school family), one teacher and administrator town hall, one classified employee town hall, 45 one-on-one interviews, 30 specialized focus groups, an online survey for teachers and administrators, a separate online survey for the general public, and a series of student discussions and interviews, - 3.
+Analysis, Synthesis, and Drafting an in-depth review of the Phase 1 and Phase 2 findings to identify the common themes, critical hurdles, and promising opportunities facing the district, brought together into an initial draft. - 4.
+Community Engagement (B) a second round of stakeholder feedback based on the draft created in Phase 3, inviting stakeholders to voice their opinions during two community town halls, one teacher and administrator town hall, a handful of one-on-one interviews, and an online forum. - 5.
+Finalization and Board Approval a second (final) round of incorporating stakeholder feedback, then creating the finalized strategic plan and presenting it to the Board for approval and implementation.